UN, G7 decry Russian attack on Ukraine as possible war crime - NewsBreak

 KYIV, Ukraine — (AP) — Russian forces showered Ukraine with more missiles and munition-carrying drones Tuesday after widespread strikes killed at least 19 people in an attack the U.N. human rights office described as "particularly shocking" and amounting to potential war crimes.

-Air raid warnings sounded throughout the country for a second straight morning as Ukrainian officials advised residents to conserve energy and stock up on water.
-Strikes in the capital and 12 other regions Monday caused power outages and pierced the relative calm that had returned to Kyiv and many other cities far from the war's front lines.
+Air raid warnings sounded throughout Ukraine for a second straight morning as officials advised residents to conserve energy and stock up on water.
+The strikes have knocked out power across the country and pierced the relative calm that had returned to Kyiv and many other cities far from the war's front lines.

 The leaders of the Group of Seven industrial powers condemned the bombardment and said they would “stand firmly with Ukraine for as long as it takes.”
 Their pledge defied Russian warnings that Western assistance would prolong the war and the pain of Ukraine's people.

-Russia launched the widespread attacks in retaliation for a weekend explosion that damaged a bridge linking Russia to the Crimean Peninsula, which Moscow annexed in 2014.
-Russian President Vladimir Putin alleged the Ukrainian special services masterminded the attack on the Kerch Bridge.
+Russia launched the widespread attacks in retaliation for a weekend explosion that damaged the Kerch Bridge between Russia and the Crimean Peninsula, which Moscow annexed in 2014.
+Russian President Vladimir Putin alleged that Ukrainian special services masterminded the blast.
+The Ukrainian government has applauded it but not claimed responsibility.

+Ukrainian President Volodymyr Zelenskyy told the G-7 leaders during a virtual meeting that during the past two days Russia fired more than 100 missiles and dozens of drones at Ukraine, and that while Ukraine shot down many of them, it needs “more modern and effective” air defense systems.

+The Pentagon earlier announced plans to deliver the first two advanced NASAMs anti-aircraft systems to Ukraine in the coming weeks.
+The systems, which Kyiv has long wanted, will provide medium- to long-range defense against missile attacks.

-“Such steps can bring peace closer,” Zelenskyy said.
+“Such steps can bring peace closer,” he said.
 “They will encourage the terrorist state to think about peace, about the unprofitability of war.”

-Ukrainian officials said the previous day's diffuse strikes on power plants and civilian areas made no “practical military sense.”
-However, Putin’s supporters had urged the Kremlin for weeks to take more drastic steps in Ukraine and actively criticized the Russian military for a series of embarrassing battlefield setbacks.
+Ukrainian officials said the diffuse strikes on power plants and civilian areas made no “practical military sense.”
+However, Putin’s supporters had urged the Kremlin for weeks to take tougher action in Ukraine and criticized the Russian military for a series of embarrassing battlefield setbacks.

-Pro-Kremlin pundits lauded Monday's attack as an appropriate and long-awaited response to Kyiv's successful counteroffensives.
+Pro-Kremlin pundits lauded the attacks as an appropriate response to Kyiv's successful counteroffensives.
 Many of them argued that Moscow should keep up the intensity to win a war now in its eighth month.

+The head of Britain's cyber-intelligence agency, Jeremy Fleming, said Tuesday in a rare public speech that Russia is running out of military supplies and struggling to fill its ranks.

+“Russia’s forces are exhausted," Fleming said.
+“The use of prisoners as reinforcements, and now the mobilization of tens of thousands of inexperienced conscripts, speaks of a desperate situation.”

 Like Monday's strikes, the bombardment Tuesday struck both energy infrastructure and civilian areas.
 One person was killed when 12 missiles slammed into the southern city of Zaporizhzhia, setting off a large fire, the State Emergency Service said.
 A local official said the missiles hit a school, residential buildings and medical facilities.